JosephClay/overload-js/README.md

 Function overloading for JavaScript for ~1kb, Minified and Gzipped

-Provides tools to mimic [function overloading][1] that is present in most stictly-types languages.
+Provides tools to mimic [function overloading][1] that is present in most strictly-types languages.
 Prevents messy, long, if-statement, type-checking functions that are hard to read and maintain.

 [1]: <https://en.wikipedia.org/wiki/Function_overloading>